Testato/TeraTerm/teraterm/trunk/release/ssh2_readme.txt

 * History

-2006.8.4 (Ver 2.31)
+2006.8.5 (Ver 2.31)
   - added the checkbox on SSH authentication dialog whether the user password string would be stored on heap memory.
+You can configurate the its function enabling flag by "RememberPassword" entry of TTSSH section in the 'teraterm.ini' file.

 2006.7.26 (Ver 2.30)
   - updated to new TTSSH icon file(ttsecure.ico).
 Special thanks to Tatsu Sakamoto.